By Mansi Poddar

 Coping with insecurity

 Need for security: The interactive Self-Discovery series by Sri Aurobindo has a book titled Fear: Its cause and cure.
 According to Sri Aurobindo, fear comes from excessive concern about one’s security.
 In relationships, we are afraid of being vulnerable.
 We try to protect ourselves by seeking external reassurances and platitudes.
-By opening up, sharing our inner fears and just letting them be, we are able to face them.
+By opening up, sharing our inner fears, and just letting them be, we are able to face them.
 By trying to mitigate our fearful insecurities, we keep feeling them.

 Chanting: I ask clients to choose the Gayatri mantra or a word that brings a sense of stillness and chant it every time they begin to dwell on insecurities and fearful thoughts.

 Surrender: Whether it is to destiny or the Divine, eventually we need to surrender and let go of outcomes.
-Shyla has learnt to let go of her fears and insecurities.
+Shyla has learned to let go of her fears and insecurities.
 She now lives with the faith that what is to be will be.
 She cannot control it.
 “I tell myself each day that if Rahul has to cheat on me, he will.
 By my constant vigilance or assurance seeking, the outcome will not change.
 In fact, it will weaken my relationship further.”

 Law of attraction: The book, The Secret, reveals how we manifest fears by dwelling on them.
 Sri Aurobindo also explores this concept.
 We are reminded that by focusing on fear, we create that very fear.
-It is important that we keep reminding ourselves this.
+It is important that we keep reminding ourselves of this.

 Learn to separate: Learn to separate reality from fear.
 When we operate from insecurities, we operate from a place that is built on fantasy, not reality.
 Is your fear based on evidence?
 Where is the fear coming from?
 Seek therapy to help you differentiate and cognitively restructure.